-Social scientists have pointed to the plurality of definitions of masculinity, even within a single social group.
-Masculinity is characterized as a plural set of gender identities or masculinities (Connell 1995), which are related to but not uniquely determined by biological sex.
-Given that there are different ways of being a man, Connell argues that masculinities are differently valued.
-"Hegemonic masculinities" are ideal types, which, though varying cross-culturally, exhibit general patterns.
+Most recently, social scientists have pointed to the plurality of definitions of masculinity, even within a single social group.
+Masculinity is characterized as a plural set of gender identities or masculinities (Connell, 1995), which are related to but not uniquely determined by biological sex.
+Given that there are different ways of being a man, Connell, for one, has argued that masculinities are differently valued.
+"Hegemonic masculinities" are ideal types, which, while varying cross-culturally, exhibit general patterns.
 Hegemonic masculinities often concentrate ideal masculine attributes, including wealth, attractiveness, virility, strength, heterosexuality, and emotional detachment.
-Conversely, "subordinate masculinities" embody some of the opposites of these ideal attributes.
-Models of hegemonic masculinity, or ideal masculine behavior and identity, may distress the many men unable to achieve these ideals.
+"Subordinate masculinities," on the other hand, embody some of the opposites of these ideal attributes.
+Models of hegemonic masculinity, or ideal masculine behavior and identity, may lead to distress for many men who are unable to achieve these ideals.
 Moreover, men may be conflicted about their desire to achieve hegemonic masculinity in ways that may motivate and affect their reproductive health behavior.

-Connell (1995) notes that gender tends to organize three distinct but related domains-division of labor, exercise of power, and objects of desire.
+Connell notes that gender tends to organize three distinct but related domains-namely, division of labor, exercise of power, and objects of desire.
 These three domains directly relate to men's reproductive health.
 Gendered divisions of labor affect men's differential access to work and income, as well as structure their reproductive risks through occupational exposures.
 Men's power in many societies ranges from institutionalized connection of masculinity with authority to the legitimization of sexual and reproductive violence.
-Finally, gender informs systems of desire, influencing the kinds of bodies deemed desirable and the conditions under which they are desired.
+Finally, gender informs systems of desire, influencing the kinds of bodies that are deemed desirable and the conditions under which they are desired.

-Approaches to men's involvement in reproductive health must account for broader social patterns that structure men's attitudes and behaviors regarding sex and reproduction.
+Indeed, approaches to men's involvement in reproductive health must account for broader social patterns that structure men's attitudes and behaviors regarding sex and reproduction.
 Men's effects on the reproductive health of others are diverse and often complex, ranging from direct effects, such as STI transmission and sexual violence, to mediation of resources available for women and children's health needs, to structural asymmetries that privilege men and maleness in arenas such as contraceptive technology development and infertility treatment.
 These influences may cross generations; with the onset of HIV/AIDS, researchers increasingly direct attention toward predictors of sexual risk behavior, including childhood abuse.
-Epidemiological studies suggest that men abused sexually during childhood are more likely to engage in risky sexual behavior than their female counterparts (Windom and Kuhns 1996).
-Men who report unwanted sexual activity in childhood also seem more likely to participate in risky behaviors in general (Tyler 2002); these behaviors, such as substance abuse, may increase HIV risk.
-Also, men who have sex with men have shown increased sexual risk-taking associated with a history of childhood abuse (Paul, Catania, Pollack, and Stall 2001), as have men at high risk for HIV transmission.

-Handwerker (1989) applies an anthropological perspective to the question of childhood sexual abuse and its connections with later sexual risks, modeling these risks on gender differences in power between parents.
+Epidemiological studies suggest that men abused sexually during childhood are more likely to engage in risky sexual behavior than their female counterparts (Windom & Kuhns, 1996).
+Men who report unwanted sexual activity in childhood also seem more likely to participate in risky behaviors in general (Tyler, 2002); these behaviors, such as substance abuse, may themselves increase HIV risk.
+Also, men who have sex with men have shown increased sexual-risk taking associated with a history of childhood abuse (Paul, Catania, Pollack, & Stall, 2001), as have men at high risk for HIV transmission (Dilorio, Hartwell, & Hansen, 2002).
+Handwerker (1989) has applied an anthropological perspective to the question of childhood sexual abuse and its connections with later sexual risks, modeling these risks on gender differences in power between parents.
 In a survey of men and women in Barbados, he found patterns within power relationships between men and women, with some men exploiting women's economic dependence for sex, childbearing, and household services and authority.
 He argues that children growing up in such contexts begin their sexual careers earlier and remain sexually mobile into their thirties.
-Men who were physically, emotionally, and/or sexually abused as children, controlling for other important demographic variables, are significantly more likely to spread STIs.
+Importantly, men who were physically, emotionally, and/or sexually abused as children, controlling for other important demographic variables, are significantly more likely to spread STIs.